Published by: Tamer Elogueil

 Strategy

-The strategic plan devised by the organisation to sustain and build a competitive advantage over the competitors in the market.
+This refers to the organisation’s overall plan for achieving its goals.
+It includes the direction, goals, and competitive positioning.
+The strategic plan often devised by the organisation to sustain and build a competitive advantage over the competitors in the market.
 Overall, an effective strategy clearly articulates a competitive advantage and must be reinforced by a clear vision, mission, and values.

 Structure

-It stands for the way the organisation is structured in terms of business divisions and units, this includes its current chain of command, information of who is accountable for what and reporting to whom.
+The organisational structure, including reporting lines, clear roles, and responsibilities.
+It often stands for the way the organisation is structured in terms of business divisions and units, this includes its current chain of command, information of who is accountable for what and reporting to whom.
 This structure outlines how the operations function and interconnect.
 This is one of the most visible and easy steps that can used to create quick changes in the other elements of the framework.

 Systems

-Day-to-day activities, current procedures, processes, and workflow of the company that the staff members engage in to get the job done.
-It is the area of the organisation that determines how the business is done and should be the core focus for managers during organisational change.
+This includes day-to-day activities, procedures, processes, workflow, and tools used in the company that the staff members engage in to get the job done.
+It is the area, the organisation that determines how the business is done and should be the core focus for managers during organisational change.

 Shared Values

-Also, was known as “superordinate goals” when the model was first introduced.
-It is the core of the Mckinsey 7S model.
-These are the core values of the company that are evidenced in the corporate culture and the general work ethic.
-In other words, the norms and standards that guide employee’s behaviour and company actions, this is the foundation of every organisation.
+Also, was known as “superordinate goals”.
+It is the core of the McKinsey 7S model.
+These are the core values, believes, culture and norms that guide the behaviour within the organisation.
+It is evidenced in the corporate culture and the general work ethic.
+In other words, it is the norms and standards that guide employee’s behaviour and company actions.
+This is the foundation of every organisation.

 Style

 This defines the adopted leadership styles.
-It represents the way the organisation or the corporate is managed by top-level managers, what management style do they adapt, how they interact with their subordinates, cascade down the actions and activities and what actions do they take and their symbolic value.
+It represents the way the organisation or the corporate is managed by top-level managers.
+It includes what management style do ELT & SLT adapt, how they interact with their subordinates, cascade down the actions and activities and what actions do they take and their symbolic value.
 How do leaders communicate changes, involve business units and managers in the discussion making process?

 Staff

 The include that general people of the organisation and everything related them.
-You need to clearly understand the manpower size, workforce demography, the currents skills, and competencies against the future needs.
-Understand the current talent acquisition and recruitment plans, employees’ development, training.
-The effectiveness of the rewards, benefits, and the levels of engagement.
+An organisation needs to clearly understand the manpower size, workforce demography, the currents skills, and competencies against the future needs, and how people in the organisation align with the strategy and culture.
+The organisation needs to set the talent acquisition strategy and recruitment plans.
+Define employees’ development, HiPos and successors.
+Examine the effectiveness of the current compensation, rewards, benefits, and measure the current levels of engagement.

 Skills